slint-ui/slint/docs/tutorial/rust/src/memory_tile.md

 # Memory Tile

 With the skeleton in place, this step looks at the first element of the game, the memory tile.
 It's the visual building block that consists of an underlying filled rectangle background, the icon image.
-Later you'll add a covering rectangle that acts as a curtain.
+Later steps add a covering rectangle that acts as a curtain.

-You declare the background rectangle as 64 logical pixels wide and tall and it's filled with a soothing tone of blue.
+Declare the background rectangle as 64 logical pixels wide and tall filled with a soothing tone of blue.

 Note how lengths in the `.slint` language have a unit, here the `px` suffix.
-That makes the code easier to read and the compiler can detect when you accidentally mix values with different units attached to them.
+This makes the code easier to read and the compiler can detect when you accidentally mix values with different units attached to them.

 Copy the following code inside of the `slint!` macro, replacing the current content: